-With over 1,900 available support workers on the Better Caring platform, we’re proud to say that we are Australia’s largest and most diverse online community of workers.
+With over 1,900 available support workers on the Mable platform, we’re proud to say that we are Australia’s largest and most diverse online community of workers.

 But with all that choice, it’s important that you select a support worker you’re compatible with and someone who matches all of your requirements.
-Here are some tips that will help you find the right match on Better Caring:
+Here are some tips that will help you find the right match on Mable:

 Know the level of care or support you need

-Support workers on the Better Caring platform offer a range of services including;
+Support workers on the Mable platform offer a range of services including;

 - Social support